underhillanna/PhotosynQ-Documentation/help/_projects_Select_a_protocol.md

 #### Choosing protocols from the whole protocol list

-1. If the suggested protocols are not appropriate for your project, click on 'Advanced' below the suggested protocols
+1. If the suggested protocols are not appropriate for your Project, click on 'Advanced' below the suggested protocols
 2. Click on 'Click to show all protocols' to bring up the full list of protocols available on PhotosynQ
 3. To select a protocol, click on it or drag it over to the protocol list on the right.
 4. Select additional protocols the same as in step #3. **Protocols will run in the order that they are listed on the right**